Cucumber Broccoli Salad

 Cucumber broccoli salad is presented in a large white bowl.

-While we’re still in the heat of summer, there’s no better time to make a refreshing veggie salad!
+While we’re still in the heat of summer, there’s no better time to make a refreshing vegetable salad!
 This cucumber broccoli salad pairs perfectly with just about every grilled meat you plan on serving at your next backyard barbecue.
 It also pairs fabulously with sandwiches if you’re packing a picnic basket.

-I have a soft spot for broccoli salad recipes – especially this one!
+I have a soft spot for a broccoli salad recipes – especially this one!
 I love this broccoli salad because it’s packed with fresh, crunchy broccoli and crisp cucumbers.
 It’s light, crunchy, and dressed with a refreshing minty Greek yogurt dressing.
 It’s truly the perfect combination of refreshing ingredients in every bite.

 Labeled ingredients for broccoli cucumber salad are placed on a wooden surface.